Nachiketa Chakraborty

-Nachiketa Chakraborty, simply known as Nachiketa, is an Indian singer, songwriter, musician, composer and playback singer who is known for his modern Bengali lyrics.
+Nachiketa Chakraborty, simply known as Nachiketa, is an Indian singer-songwriter and playback singer known for his modern Bengali lyrics.
 He achieved fame in the early 1990s, with the release of his debut album Ei Besh Bhalo Achi.

 Early life

 Nachiketa was born in Kolkata at Muktaram Babu Street.
 His father was Sakha Ranjan Chakravarti.
 His ancestral roots lie in Chechri Rampur village in Kathalia in Jhalokathi of Barisal, Bangladesh.
 His grandfather Lalit Mohan Chakravarti came to India before 1946.
 He started composing songs and performing live, as a student of Maharaja Manindra Chandra College in North Kolkata's Shyambazar.